13 Reasons Why Resin Is Yellowing [And Fixes]

 2. Incomplete Mixing

-Inadequate mixing of epoxy components, including the resin and hardener, can lead to yellowing.
-This occurs because unreacted molecules within the mixture can become discolored when exposed to various environmental factors.
+This happens because unreacted molecules within the mixture can become discolored when exposed to various environmental factors.

 3. Humidity and Moisture